vexim/veximpy/README.md

 ```

 # License
+For a copy of the License see the file COPYING.

 This program is free software; you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation; either version 2 of the License, or